hillaryAHR/LIB-201/transcribing.md

 ## How to create metadata tags

 It is tempting to tag everything, but not necessary!
 You only need to tag:
-1. Important words (e.g. people and places)
+1. Words you'd consider important to the collection (e.g. people, places, institutions, etc.)
 2. When you add something for clarity that isn't there originally (e.g. "[illegible]").
 3. If you want to provide further information as context.